lorforlinux/docs.beagleboard.io/intro/contribution/linux-upstream.rst

 then use cross arch compilers like the arm-gcc for instance to compile the kernel for your target device.

-.. _linux-upstream-embedded-busses:
+.. _linux-upstream-embedded-buses:

-Basics of embedded busses (I2C, UART, SPI, etc.)
+Basics of embedded buses (I2C, UART, SPI, etc.)
 ************************************************

 In the world of embedded, you often need to communicate with peripherals over very low level protocols.